SkyLined/BugId/README.md

   pointer (`OOBW[0x10]+6`; 4+2 and `OOBW[0x20]+0xA`; 8+2) would result in
   `OOBW[4*N]+2` for both.

-* `StackExhaustion` - A function has attempted to allocate too much stack memory.
+* `Assert` - An assertion has failed.
-* `RecursiveCall` - A recursive function call loop has used too much stack memory.
+* `Breakpoint` - A debugger breakpoint was triggered.
 * `C++` - An unhandeled C++ exception
-* `OOM` - Out Of Memory: the application attempted to allocate too much memory.
-* `Assert` - An assertion has failed.
+* `CFG` - Control Flow Guard (CFG) detected an invalid function address.
+* `CorruptList` - Safe unlinking detect a corrupted LIST_ENTRY
+* `CPUUsage` - Excessive CPU usage was detected.
+* `FloatDivideByZero` and `IntegerDivideByZero` - A division by zero occured.
 * `HeapCorrupt` - Application verifier has detected heap corruption.
+* `IllegalInstruction` - An illegal instruction was executed.
+* `InvalidHandle` - An operation was performed on an invalid handle.
 * `LegacyGS`, `StackCookie` - /GS detected that a stack cookie was modified.
-* `VTGuard` - VTGuard detected that a virtual function table cookie was modified.
-* `CorruptList` - Safe unlinking detect a corrupted LIST_ENTRY
-* `GuardICall` - Control Flow Guard (CFG) detect a call to an invalid address.
+* `RecursiveCall` - A recursive function call loop has used too much stack memory.
 * `RefCount` - A reference counter was incremented beyond its maximum value.
+* `StackExhaustion` - A function has attempted to allocate too much stack memory.
+* `OOM` - Out Of Memory: the application attempted to allocate too much memory.
 * `PureCall` - A pure virtual function was called.
-* `InvalidHandle` - An operation was performed on an invalid handle.
-* `Breakpoint` - A debugger breakpoint was triggered.
-* `IllegalInstruction` - An illegal instruction was executed.
-* `FloatDivideByZero` and `IntegerDivideByZero` - A division by zero occured.
-* `CPUUsage` - Excessive CPU usage was detected.
+* `VTGuard` - VTGuard detected that a virtual function table cookie was modified.
 These are the values you are likely to see.
 For a full list, please refer to the source code.
 Every bug report includes a description of the bug, which explains the type of issue in more detail.